CarlosPegoraro/CarlosPegoraro/README.md

 # Hi there 👋, I'm Carlos Pegoraro

-**Full Stack Developer | Tech Enthusiast | Open Source Contributor**
+**Full Stack Developer | Technical in Informatica | Studying Computation Engineering**

-Welcome to my GitHub profile!
-I'm a passionate developer dedicated to building innovative solutions and contributing to the open-source community.
+I'm student of first semester of computation engineering with 2 years of experence in development of systens using in most of projects **PHP, Laravel and Postgres**, but I've been study the sector of IoT to make devices for telemetry and trancking and residencial automations.

 ## Main Projects